Darin Atteberry, ICMA-CM

 Regardless of organizational structure, however, a primary challenge in any community is that fire is just one business unit within the city.
 While the fire chief is responsible for a core public safety function, it is still part of the much larger community that includes everything from police and utilities to streets and economic health.

 Our friendship over the years has grown from a shared passion for our grandchildren and a good plate of barbecue, but the key strength of our working relationship is anchored in a shared pursuit of excellence in our respective organizations.

-PFA received accreditation from the Commission on Fire Accreditation International (CFAI) in 2015 and the City of Fort Collins received the Malcolm Baldrige National Quality Award in 2017.
+PFA received accreditation from the Center for Public Safety Excellence’s Commission on Fire Accreditation International (CFAI) in 2015 and the City of Fort Collins received the Malcolm Baldrige National Quality Award in 2017.
 These two programs are incredibly rigorous performance evaluation frameworks that have allowed both organizations to closely examine our operations, systems and processes in order to identify both strengths and areas for improvement.

 Neither one of us believes consistently great results just happen organically through the hard work of competent staff.
 Simply believing that you’re doing a good job isn’t good enough – how do you know?
 What are you doing to ensure that you’re continuously improving and achieving objectives, and who is measuring that for you?
 While a high performing team can certainly deliver great results, the odds are much better and outcomes more consistent when you use an evaluation framework like Baldrige or CFAI.